fuertesnatwit/Individual-Data-Science-Project/README.md

 ## **RESULTS**
 What answer was found to the research questions; what did the study find?\
+*Are customers on mobile more likely to leave a review/longer review than web customers?*

+*Are certain subcategories more popular with specific age groups?*
 Was the tested hypothesis true?
 ## **DISCUSSION**
 What might the answer imply and why does it matter?\